-You can save captured packets simply by using the→ menu item.
+You can save captured packets by using the→ or → menu items.
 You can choose which packets to save and which file format to be used.

 Not all information will be saved in a capture file.
 For example, most file formats don’t record the number of dropped packets.
 See Section B.1, “Capture Files” for details.

 The “Save Capture File As” dialog box allows you to save the current capture to a file.
-The following sections show some examples of this dialog box.
-The appearance of this dialog depends on the system.
-However, the functionality should be the same across systems.
+The exact appearance of this dialog depends on your system.
+However, the functionality is the same across systems.
+Examples are shown below.